-Real-time tracking and route planning can be used to boost your customer experience.
+Real-time tracking and route planning found in any high standard fleet telematics system can be a great tool for boosting your customer experience.
 For instance, you can give much more accurate estimated arrival times for appointments, send reminders when an employee is close, or even let users track a driver in real-time.

 If a job or delivery is delayed for reasons outside your control, you can also give quick updates and revised estimates.
 This can reduce the number of complaints you receive and ensure you don’t lose a customer’s business.

 The use of telematics can also improve employee satisfaction.
 Because their movements are tracked automatically, they will not need to spend time filling out tedious manual paperwork for areas such as mileage reporting or driving hours.

 This also makes life easier for fleet managers.
 They have easy access to clear, simple reporting and analytics tools, giving them instant insight into their drivers’ activities.
 As a result, they have to spend less time hunting down information and can devote more efforts to more useful activities.

 Another benefit of improved reporting is it makes activities like calculating expenses claims quicker, easier, and more accurate.
 Managers won’t have to worry about drivers padding claims for fuel costs or working hours.
 With the right telematics system, they can also gain access to accurate reporting on issues such as MPG and CO2 emissions to ensure they are meeting their responsibilities in this area.